lab-ml/samples/readme.rst

      pip install -r requirements.txt

-To Run All the Examples
+To run all the examples
 ----------------------

 .. code-block:: bash

     make all

-To Run All the Pytorch Examples
+To run all the Pytorch examples
 ------------------------------

 .. code-block:: bash